 Myth No. 1: If you’re under 50, you’re too young to have a joint replaced.

-“In the 1970s and ’80s, the parts used for joint replacements had limited life spans,” said Dr. Sherry.
+“In the 1970s and ’80s, the parts used for joint replacements had limited life spans,” Dr. Sherry said.
 “Now that technology is advancing, we have better longevity of replacement parts, so we’re much more comfortable putting them in younger patients.”

 Patients with severe arthritis, for example, shouldn’t have to suffer through years of debilitating pain just because they’re young, Dr. Sherry said.
 “Making them wait isn’t in their best interest.”